243 years ago,

 Or for the SPQR crowd, roughly the time of Pax Romana from 27 BC- 180 AD/CE.

 2,519 and 1,902 years ago respectfullyA long, long time ago

 Consecutive Empires from the Western World that are still memorialized today.
-Others from the East included The Mongol, Qing, Ottoman, and Japanese Empires spanned an even greater area and time frame.
+Other Empires from the East included The Mongol, Qing, Ottoman, and Japanese Empires spanned an even greater area and time frame.

-243 years seems like a long time until you consider it in relation to all the above.
+Seems like a long time until you consider it in relation to all the above.
 At only 243 years I hope that our best years are ahead of US.
-All empires seems to follow a similar path, territorial expansion to sustain itself until all has been consumed.
-Then, how do we evolve?
+They have to be.
+All empires seems to follow a similar path.
+First, creation.
+Then, territorial expansion to sustain itself until all has been consumed.
+Next, innovation and evolution.
+Finally turmoil and termination.

 During our 243 years there have been many positives and negatives, up and downs, ebbs and flows, etc.

 Intended and unintended consequences.
 A push from sea to shinning sea, treaties signed, treaties broken, deals made, deals broken, our self-fulfilling manifest destiny set forth by those land owning white dudes from the books.
-Those who came before us have claimed these lands because they didn’t legally belong to anyone.
-Surely, we all have been taught the history of the Native People’s that inhabited all these lands before U.S. Nothing stays the same in this world, for it has always been evolving.
+Those who came before us have claimed these lands because they didn’t legally belong to anyone once we happened upon them.
+Surely, we all have been taught the history of the Native People’s that inhabited all these lands before US.
+There is no way around it irregardless of tribe name they got screwed.
+Nothing stays the same in this world, for it has always been evolving.

 Our Flag itself has evolved to represent US during those 243 years.